Self-Advocates/Family Advocates as Medical Educators (SAME-FAME)

 People with intellectual/developmental disabilities experience higher rates of illness and chronic health conditions such as diabetes and chronic pain (unrelated to their disabilities) than people without I/DD.
 Despite their high rates of illness and chronic health conditions, people with I/DD are less likely to receive preventive care, screenings, or be involved in public health promotion programs.

 Family caregivers, including parents, grandparents, and siblings, provide intensive life-long support and care across the lifespan for many adults with I/DD.
-However, many healthcare professionals have little training in integrating family caregivers of adults with I/DD as part of the healthcare team.
+However, many health care professionals have little training in integrating family caregivers of adults with I/DD as part of the health care team.

 Funding